Woahhh…a new post. Stop traffic.

 It’s true.
 I’ve read some crazy statistic that has been meme’d to the extreme and Instagrammed and Facebooked to the high heavens that says something along the lines of, “Psychologists say that once you’ve been friends with someone for 7 years, the friendship will last a lifetime.”
 And I don’t necessarily think they’re wrong.
 Let’s be honest…7 years is a LONG time.
 And making and sustaining meaningful friendships becomes infinitely harder as you get older.
 Life gets in the way.
 Everyone is busy and not in a bad way, we just have a lot to accomplish at this point in our lives.
 So friends come and go and you find new groups of friends who are at the same point in life as you and you bond over those commonalities but then you change again and sometimes those friends stick, sometimes they don’t.
 Fortunately, my parents gifted me two automatic friends in my sisters so regardless of what stage of life I’m in, they’re stuck with me and for that I’m very grateful.
 Add in a few more from various other stages and they are all I need.

-I really don’t.
-Do you?
-Does anyone?
+I’m really not.
+Are you?
 No. Life is too short to be worried about who said what and who’s not talking to who.
-Mean girls should have stayed in high school, which is where they still are mentally.
-If I’m not happy with something, I’m not going to pretend and put on a happy face.
-I also don’t really care if you like me.
-That ship has sailed.
-That was so 26, 27 & 28.
+Mean girls should have stayed in high school, which is where they belong.
 I’m good with the people I have in my corner and if you’re not on board, then that’s your loss.
 So here’s to calling it like I see it because there are far more important things to be worried about in life!

 4. Being a parent is going to get significantly more difficult.